 I’m pretty pleased with this solution, not gonna lie.
 Identifying problems and finding clever ways to solve them is one of the most fun processes in game dev.
 Of course, this raises its own problems (can you attach any hardpoint to any hardpoint?)…

 Crescent Loom won the Betacon award for “Most Innovative”!
 I’ve never won an award for my games before, so that was PRETTY SLICK.

 I participated in the March for Science, and had a brief chat with a scientist/photographer named Tyler Hulett who put together a snapshot-documentary on the march.

 You can see it on Vimeo; my beautiful face is at the 5-minute mark.

 Now, here’s the current to-do list on my desktop:

 - Write submission for indiecade

 - Write up time estimate for feature list + KS rewards

 - Find possible grants to apply for.

-I think I need to find a writer/PR/publisher.
+I once again see the benefit of working with other people/finding a writer/PR/publisher.
 I’m spread thin and that’s the area where I’m least-efficient.
 Grants especially require a specialized skillset that I simply don’t have.
 Problem is, even with the KS money, the project is already bare-bones budget-wise.
 So, dunno how that’ll turn out.
 Maybe I’ll just learn to write faster and care less about typeos.